Find Affordable College Courses

 $31,258 Average Tuition & Fees

-Alverno College came in at #10 in this year’s edition of the Best Value Special Education Schools in Wisconsin ranking.
-Located in the city of Milwaukee, Alverno is a private not-for-profit college with a small student population.
+Alverno College landed the #10 spot in the 2023 rankings for the best value special education programs.
+Located in the large city of Milwaukee, Alverno is a private not-for-profit school with a small student population.

 Best Value Special Education Colleges in the Great Lakes Region

-Explore all the Best Value Special Education Colleges in the Great Lakes Area or other specific states within that region.
+Explore all the Best Value Special Education Schools in the Great Lakes Area or other specific states within that region.

 State Degrees Awarded